arctiqtim/smokeshift/README.md

 It is recommended to run `smokeshift` from either outside the Openshift cluster or a Master within the cluster.

 ### Pre-requisites
-* A working oc (or all you'll get is a message complaining about oc)
+* A working oc CLI, version 1.4+ (or all you'll get is a message complaining about oc)
 * Access to a Docker registry with busybox and nginx images

 ### Usage